braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/swift/push_notifications/integration.md

 ## Step 2: Enable push capabilities

-In Xcode, add the Push Notifications capability using the **Signing & Capabilities** pane for the main app target.
+In Xcode, add the Push Notifications capability using the **Signing & Capabilities** pane to the main app target.

 ![][24]